Oregon IDD Support · Statewide Certified

 Where in Oregon do you serve?

 Empowered Services is statewide certified in Oregon.
-Active local support is currently coordinated in 11 counties.
+Active local support is currently coordinated in 11 counties, and the team is expanding across Oregon as trusted DSP matches become available.
 Inquiries are welcomed from all Oregon counties — contact us to ask about your county.

 Can a family member or friend become a paid caregiver?